 Ohio Northern University

-Ohio Northern University is a private comprehensive United Methodist–related institution in the small rural village Ada, Ohio—90 minutes from Columbus.
+Ohio Northern University is a private comprehensive Methodist institution in the small rural village of Ada, Ohio—90 minutes from Columbus.
 More than 3,000 students from all 50 states and 15 countries are enrolled in a variety of majors, minors, professional programs, and concentrations through the Colleges of Arts & Sciences, Business Administration, Engineering, and Pharmacy.
 ONU also offers an average class size of 19, a student-faculty ratio of 12:1, 200+ clubs and organizations, and 23 athletic teams competing in NCAA Division III.

 St. Ambrose University